zerobounce/zero-bounce-android-sdk-setup/documentation.md

 #### Publication
-Every time a new release is created, the CI/CD pipeline will execute and a new artifact will be released on Maven Central.
-Don't forget to update the version before doing a release!
+Every time a new release is created, the CI/CD pipeline will execute and a new artifact will be released on Maven Central. **The pipeline updates the version automatically!**
 If you ever change the OSSRH login credentials, you'll need to also update the repository variables on Github.